Come with us now to a time before man

 - The pre-show video playing in the queue line claims that Jurassic Park's creator John Hammond wishes us to remember "that it was all started by a mosquito", mocking Walt Disney's famous line "I only hope that we never lose sight of one thing: That it was all started by a mouse."

-- Title: The Adaptation: As previously mentioned, the attraction is called Jurassic Park: The Ride in Hollywood and Japan.
+- Title: The Adaptation: As previously mentioned, the attraction is called Jurassic Park: The Ride in Japan.
+The same also applies to Hollywood's re-theme.

 - Understatement: It's mentioned in the queue video that the Nublar park was postponed and later abandoned due to "unforeseen complications".